briansworth/dev/_posts/2019-12-8-PowerShell-Aes-Encryption.md

 Looks like some random gibberish to me.
 Excellent.

 Something to note.
-You can re-run the code starting with creating a new cipher to this point, and you will get a completely different encrypted string.
+You can re-run the code (starting with generating a new cipher), and you will get a completely different encrypted string.
 Pretty neat!

 #### Decrypt
 ----

-We will re-use the cipher we generated above, since it already has the IV and other properties that we need.
+We will re-use the cipher we generated above, since it already has the properties that we need.
 The process for decrypting is similar to the one used for encrypting.

 To create the decryptor, we will also need the key we generated above.